Kartikaysharma2004/React-Projects/README.md

 ### 2. Login Signup Page
 **Description:** A user authentication system with a single page for login and signup.
 The pages include form validation and user input handling for a smooth registration and login experience.

 **Features:**
 - User registration and login forms
 - Input validation and error handling
 - Responsive design

 **Demo:** [Live Demo](https://loginsignuphub.netlify.app/)

+### 3. News App
+**Description:** A dynamic news application that provides up-to-date news articles and headlines.
+Using a news API, the app fetches real-time data to deliver the latest news in an easy-to-navigate and visually appealing interface.

+**Features:**
+- Real-time news updates via API integration
+- Categorized news sections for easy navigation
+- Responsive design for optimal viewing on all devices

 ## Tech Stack 🛠️
 <a href="https://react.dev/" target="_blank" rel="noreferrer">